Somali–Portuguese conflicts: Background

 Nevertheless, direct and official contact between Portugal and the Horn was only established by Vasco da Gama during his expedition to reach India from Europe directly by sea.

 At the time, the Muslim Sultanate of Adal and the cities of Barawa (Brava in Portuguese) and Mogadishu (Mogadoxo in Portuguese) were among the states in east-Africa that were involved in the Indian Ocean trade network and their political, commercial and religious alignment with Mamluk Egypt and then the Ottoman Empire meant that they were hostile to the presence of the Portuguese in the region.

-Somalis were historically identified by Europeans as "Moors" largely due to their long-standing connections with the Arab world spanning over a millennium.
-According to the soldier and explorer Francisco de Almeida as well as Duarte Barbosa, "Moors" dominated the Indian Ocean trade prior to the arrival of the Portuguese.

-In 1515, Francisco Álvares, a Portuguese chaplain-priest, joined a diplomatic mission to the Horn of Africa led by Duarte Galvão to establish contact with Emperor Lebna Dengel.
-Delays meant the embassy only reached Massawa in 1520. Álvares spent six years in Ethiopia, documenting his experiences, but no permanent embassy was established during this mission.

-After the Adal Sultanate had invaded the Ethiopian Empire with the support of the Ottoman Empire, the Portuguese intervened on behalf of Ethiopian Emperor Gelawdewos against Adal.
+After the Sultanate of Adal invaded the Ethiopian Empire with Ottoman support, Portugal intervened on behalf of Emperor Gelawdewos against Adal.

 Early engagements

-Mogadishu incident, 1499
+Mogadishu incident, 1498

-As Vasco da Gama sailed past Mogadishu on his journey back to Portugal from the Malabar Coast, he unjustifiably bombarded the ships anchored in the harbor, causing damage to several.
-He then proceeded with his voyage, maintaining a safe distance from the coast.
-The city of Magadoxo (Mogadishu), reportedly under the dominion of "Moors" was described by Vasco da Gama as a grand metropolis, distinguished by its multi-storied houses and, at its heart, several majestic palaces.
+Upon sailing past Mogadishu on his way back to Portugal from India, Vasco da Gama engaged the ships anchored in its harbour, damaging a few.

 Battle of Barawa, 1507

-At the request of the king of Malindi, who was an ally of the Portuguese, Tristão da Cunha and Afonso de Albuquerque attacked the rival city of Barawa in 1507, with a force of 1500 men and 16 ships.
+At the request of the king of Malindi, who was an ally of the Portuguese, Tristão da Cunha and Afonso de Albuquerque attacked the rival city of Barawa in 1505, with a force of 1500 men and 16 ships.
 Barawa had 4000 warriors and its authorities were offered the chance to submit peacefully, but they refused.
-It was therefore assaulted and sacked.
-The fighting was fierce and even Tristão was wounded by an arrow in his leg.
-He gave the city over to his soldiers for plundering.
-The looting lasted three days.

-Following the Battle of Barawa, Tristão da Cunha sailed to Mogadishu, the wealthiest city on the East African coast and a key stronghold.
-The Portuguese encountered strong defenses, including numerous soldiers, horsemen, and battleships.
-Fearing defeat, Cunha opted not to engage in a full battle and instead sailed to Socotra after sending a peace offer that was rejected.
-This is often noted as a non-battle due to the lack of direct combat, but it reflects the Ajuran Sultanate’s ability to deter Portuguese aggression.
+It was therefore assaulted and sacked, being rebuilt at a later date.